 - An easier way to cover a lot of ground for seniors, families lugging babies around, or anyone with mobility issues

-If you have specific special needs you’re concerned about, be sure check each company’s individual website or call them directly.
+All tours offer accessibility friendly options, such as storage for wheelchairs, scooters, and foldable baby strollers.
+If you have specific special needs you’re concerned about, check each company’s individual website or call them directly.

 Most of the trolleys run year-round — even on holidays!